jreverri/packet2midi/README.md

 ## 🎨 Creative Intent

-`Packet2Midi` was born from the "Hacker Tax"—the idea of contributing creative tools back to the community.
-It was showcased at **DEF CON Singapore** and has been submitted for consideration at **HOPE 26** as a way to explore the aesthetic and diagnostic potential of our digital environments.
+`Packet2Midi` was born from the "Hacker Tax"—the idea of contributing creative tools back to the community and exploring the aesthetic and diagnostic potential of our digital environments.

 ---